skojaku/core-periphery-detection/README.md

 # A Python package for detecting core-periphery structure in networks

-This package contains several algorithms for detecting core-periphery structure in networks.
+This package contains some algorithms for detecting core-periphery structure in networks.
-All algorithms are implemented in python, with a speed enhancement by numba, and can be used with minimal coding effort.
+All algorithms are implemented in python, with speed accelerations by numba, and can be used with minimal coding effort.

 # Installation